maneesharayudu-25/portfolio/README.md

 ## ✨ Aspire to

-I love- working in Gene therapy & develop therpeutics | Become a successful Scientific Communicator | Entreprenuer by @2030 ⭐
+🧬working in Gene therapy & develop therpeutics | 🎯Become a successful Scientific Communicator | Entreprenuer by @2030 ⭐

 ## 🎓 Education